API Reference

 Return zero-copy views of the mesh nodes and elements.

-Note: The shape is (D x NumPoints) and (N x NumElements).
-This corresponds to Julia's column-major memory layout (columns are points).
+The shape is (D x NumPoints) and (N x NumElements).
 Modifying these arrays will modify the underlying DMesh.

 source